 E. Nothing contained in this chapter shall be construed so as to hold the City of Pueblo or County of Pueblo, Colorado, their officers, agents or employees, or any other person authorized to enforce the provisions of this chapter responsible for any damage to persons or property, or for any accident or subsequent disease that may occur to a dog or cat in connection with the administration and enforcement of this chapter.

 F. No person shall interfere with or hinder the Board of County Commissioners or its authorized representatives in the discharge of their duties as herein prescribed.
 Any such interference shall constitute a violation of this chapter, and any person violating this chapter will be subject to the penalties set forth herein.
 (Res.
 11-48 (part) Res.
 05-115 (part); Res.
 01-154(part); Res.
 04-147; Res.
-92-396 § 5)
+92-396 § 5; Res.
+23-014)

-A. Any person who violates any provision of this chapter not involving bodily injury to any person shall be guilty of a Class 2 petty offense and, upon conviction, shall be punished by a fine of not more than three hundred dollars ($300.00), or by imprisonment in the county jail for not more than ninety (90) days, or by both such fine and imprisonment for each separate offense.
+A. Any person who violates any provision of this chapter not involving bodily injury to any person shall be guilty of a petty offense per C.R.S. §18-1.3-503 (1.5) and, upon conviction, shall be punished by a fine of not more than three hundred dollars ($300.00), or by imprisonment in the county jail for not more than ten (10) days, or by both such fine and imprisonment for each separate offense.

 First offense, twenty-five dollars ($25.00);

 Five or more offenses, three hundred dollars ($300.00) each.